-During the three months ended March 31, 2024, the Company announced a program (the "Program") to reduce costs and improve operational efficiency as a result of the weaker than expected order patterns and continued softness in market demand within the Molding Technology Solutions reportable operating segment.
-As a result, and based on the information available at the date of the Form 10-Q filing, the Company expects to incur severance and other related costs of approximately \$20.0 over the next 9 months.
-The Company expects that substantially all of these costs, which are primarily severance costs, will result in future cash expenditures, and we anticipate the majority of these cash expenditures to be substantially paid by in the end next twelve months.
-The total liability related to the Program was \$20.3 as of fiscal 2025.
+During the ~~three~~nine months ended ~~March 31, 2024~~June 30, 2024, the Company announced a program (the "Program") to reduce costs and improve operational efficiency within the Molding Technology Solutions reportable operating segment.
+As a result of the refinement of estimates related to the Program, the Company recorded a reclassification from operating expenses to cost of goods sold in the Consolidated Statement of Operations during the three months ended June 30, 2024.
+The Company expects that substantially all of ~~these~~ initial costs to complete the Program, which are primarily severance costs, will result in future cash expenditures, and we anticipate the majority of these cash expenditures to be paid in the next twelve months.
+The total liability related to the Program was ~~\$20.3~~\$13.8 as of ~~March 31, 2024~~June 30, 2024.

-March 31, 2024.